sanjaesan/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-email | string | Email field is required.

-password | string | Password is required and must be 8 chars or more.
+email | string | Email field is required. password | string | Password must be 8 chars or more.

 <aside class="notice">